chaoss/wg-evolution/focus-areas/community-growth/conversion-rate.md

 ## Objectives

 - Observe if new members are becoming more involved with an open source project
+- Observe if new members are becoming more involved with an open source project after an event
 - Observe if new members are taking on leadership roles within an open source project
 - Observe if outreach efforts are generating new contributors to an open source project
 - Observe if outreach efforts are impacting roles of existing community members